iiasa/Condor_run_R/README.md

   + [But why?](#but-why)

 ## Introduction
 This repository provides R scripts for submitting a Condor *run* (a set of jobs) to a cluster of execute hosts and analysing performance statistics.
-Three scripts are provided:
+Four scripts are provided:
 1. `Condor_run_basic.R`: generic submit script.
 2. `Condor_run.R`: submit script with enhanced functionality for [GAMS](https://www.gams.com/) jobs.
 3. `Condor_run_stats.R`: analyse and plot run performance statistics.